CMS-Enterprise/easi-app/.github/PULL_REQUEST_TEMPLATE.md

 ### As the code reviewer, I have

 - [ ] Pulled this branch locally and tested it
-- [ ] Reviwed this code and left comments
+- [ ] Reviewed this code and left comments
 - [ ] Made it clear which comments need to be addressed before this work is merged
 - [ ] Considered marking this as accepted even if there are small changes needed